You might be wondering how I got here. Blogging, making art, and doing internet... stuff. Whatever you want to call this.

 I loved this quote SO MUCH.
 This quote is my currently life situation described accurately.
 The point is that you can't make anything if you're worried it might come out wrong.
 Eventually you have to start making stuff and quit worrying.
 I loved this quote so much that I painted a quick doodle and turned it into an iPhone background so I can look at it every day.
-And you can download it too-- just click on the magical buttons below.

 This quote reminds me of something that happened when I was growing up.
 My dad used to be an art teacher.
 I remember the day he taught me how to throw clay on a pottery wheel.
 I had finally managed to create my very first form.
 It was bowl-ish shaped and tallish and I was so proud.
 I showed my dad, who promptly came over and smashed it.

 Now you might be thinking, Wait WHAT?
 What kind of sicko is your dad?
 But he's not a sicko and he's not a jerk (*mostly) so just hang on a second.
 He said, "That's awesome!
 Now do another one!"
 And he was really excited.
 Because my dad knows something, people.
 He's told me these words over and over again throughout the many failures of my childhood: